1. Introducing GEE and Geemap#

 conda activate gee and press Enter.
 Then, install geemap by typing

-conda install -c conda-forge geemap and press Enter:
+conda install -c conda-forge geemap and press Enter (see Fig. 1.6):

-Geemap has several optional dependencies, such as GeoPandas, localtileserver, osmnx, rioxarray and rio-cogeo.
+Geemap has a list of optional dependencies specified in the requirements_all.txt, such as GeoPandas, localtileserver, osmnx, rioxarray and rio-cogeo.
 It can be a bit cumbersome to install these optional dependencies individually.
 Luckily, these optional dependencies are available through the pygis Python package, which can be installed with a single command.
-Since pygis has many dependencies, sometimes it can take a while for conda to resolve dependencies.
+Since pygis has many dependencies, it might take a while for conda to resolve dependencies.
 Therefore, we highly recommend you to install Mamba, a fast, robust, and cross-platform package manager.
 It runs on Windows, macOS, and Linux, and is fully compatible with conda packages and supports most of conda’s commands.
 The following commands install Mamba and pygis:

-conda install -c conda-forge mamba mamba install -c conda-forge geemap pygis
+conda install -c conda-forge mamba mamba install -c conda-forge pygis

 To install Mamba, type

-conda install -c conda-forge mamba and press Enter:
+conda install -c conda-forge mamba and press Enter (see Fig. 1.7):

 Once Mamba is installed in a conda environment, you can then simply replace any